COVID-19 death count climbs in Lancaster County following surge in recent cases

 Lancaster County had already reported three deaths this week.

-One of the six COVID-19 deaths reported this week was a 76-year-old man who served in the Lincoln Eagles Club, but Lopez said she did not have information linking that death to an outbreak at the Eagles Club last month.
+One of the six COVID-19 deaths reported this week was a 76-year-old man who was a member of the Lincoln Eagles Club, but Lopez said she did not have information linking that death to an outbreak at the Eagles Club last month.

 That outbreak infected 18 people who were among the 75 attendees of a 9/11 memorial concert event on Sept.
 11, according to the Health Department.